daar/nova/README.md

 1. **Download a binary release**

-   * Visit the [nova releases page](https://github.com/daar/nova/releases) and download and install the appropriate binary for your platform.
+   * Visit the [Nova releases page](https://github.com/daar/nova/releases) and download and install the appropriate binary for your platform.

 2. **Update to the latest version**

-   * Once installed, you can always upgrade nova by running:
+   * Once installed, you can always upgrade Nova by running:

      ```bash
      nova self-update